Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Mandelstuff

 \paragraph{} How does the Mandelbrot set look like in this Frobenius case?
 One of the simplest set-ups is to look at a large prime $p$ and $m=2$ which produces a two dimensional Mandelbrot set.
 So, let $R=Z_p^2$ and $T_c(x)=x^2+c$ and $M=\{ c \in R, \; 1 \notin O_c(0) \}$.
 A natural question is to ask for example whether $M$ is connected in the nearest neighbor topology.

-\paragraph{} If $R \subset \{0,1\}^{\mathbb{N}}$ consists of all $0-1$ sequences with only finitely many $1$, we can think of the elements in $R$ as entries of a {\bf tape of a Turing machine} $c$.
+\paragraph{} If $X=\{0,1\}^{\mathbb{N}}$ is the set of all $0-1$ sequences with only finitely many $1$ and $S$ is a finite state set, we can think of the elements in $R = X \times S$ as a pair $(x,y)$ where the first part entries of the {\bf tape of a Turing machine} $c$ and $y$ is the state of the machine.
+Define $B$ as the set $X \times \{h\}$ where $h$ is the {\bf halte state}.
 Instead of taking polynomial maps indexed by $R$ we can look at the class $T_c$ of maps which are given by Turing machines $c$.
-Applying $T_c(x)$ is doing a {\bf computation step}.
-The {\bf Mandelbrot set} of this computation set-up is the set of Turing machines which do not halt.
-This discrete Mandelbrot set is not computable.
-This is just a reformulation of what Turing has shown.
+Applying $T_c(x)$ is doing a {\bf computation step}, changing the tape and moving to a new state.
+The {\bf Mandelbrot set} of this computation set-up is the set of Turing machines $c$ which do not halt when starting with the empty tape.
+This discrete Mandelbrot set is not computable as Turing has shown.
 When seen like this, there are finite but potentially infinite dynamical systems for which the Mandelbrot set is not computable.
-In this context, one should mention the {\bf Blum-Shub-Smale model} of computation, which uses real numbers for computation \cite{BSS} which however deals with the standard Mandelbrot set.
+In this context, one should mention the {\bf Blum-Shub-Smale model} of computation, which uses real numbers for computation \cite{BSS} and which deals with the standard Mandelbrot set.
+The BSS machines are more general than Turing machines.
+The standard Turing machines, described first 1939, are finite, the BBS machines can work with real numbers.

 \paragraph{} If $R$ is a real or complex matrix algebra in which we have a {\bf polar decomposition} $Z=|Z| U$ with $|Z|={\rm tr}(Z^*Z)^{1/2}$ (defined by the functional calculus for the self-adjoint $Z^* Z$) and where $U$ is orthogonal or unitary, one can look at can look at $Z^d = |Z|^d U^n$ and define $M(R)$ as the set of $c$ such that $T_c(Z) = Z^d+c$ has a bounded orbit at $0$.
 This can be applied already to a small space like $R=M(2,R)$, where the Mandelbrot set now can be seen as a subset of $\mathbb{R}^4$.
 With the usual power $Z^d=Z \cdot Z \cdots Z \cdot Z$ using matrix products, the Mandelbrot contains a product of standard Mandelbrot sets, the reason being that we can always assume that $c$ is in Jordan normal form and that the orbit stays in the commutative Banach algebra generated by $c$.
 The nilpotent part does not matter so that for example all nilpotent $c$ are in the Mandelbrot set.